hasanuzzamanbe/Savings-Calculator/README.md

 ## Savings Calculator.

-you can calculate your monthly and weekly saving to reach the savings goal.
+This will help you to determine the amount you need to save per month and week to reach your goal.
+No need to worry just put the data on all fields bellow.
+We will provide you the result.